Last Updated: February 9, 2023

 The only identifier you could have when these species are in flight is their crow-shaped silhouette or uniform black colors.

+What do crows eat and how do they fulfill their dietary needs?
 Like jays, a crow utilizes its brains, robust bills, and toes to maintain their omnivorous diet.

 While most corvids are omnivorous, often scavenging at carcasses, including roadkills, some of its species still rely on stored nuts due to their food caching, as earlier stated.